ffreed101/Budget-App/README.md

 - **Libraries**: 'json'

 ## Challenges and Lessons Learned
- - Using JSON for save data
+ - **Using JSON for save data**
    - I've never made a system with persisting data and I feel like I've made a substantial jump in my understanding of working with and parsing file data from this.
- - Modifying dictionary keys
+ - **Modifying dictionary keys**
    - This one was a challenge, but I found the best way to go about it in my case was to iterate over the dictionary, create a list of new values, and clear the old dictionary so you can update the old one with the refactored data.
 My use case was because I wanted to use dictionaries instead of arrays to practice using them, so I have to renumber all my dictionary keys in the right order, from 0 and up.
+ - **Version Control/Git**
+   - I learned a lot from having someone else clone my repo and try to open the app.
+Finding those verison control problems and solving them to make life easier for others is really important.